EthanWintill/braverats/README.md

 	- For this next sprint I will add more features such as user logins and database functionality
 	- I will work quickly to ensure that our goals are reached by the end of the sprint
 - ** Selah ** :
-	- I will start and finish my tasks very early in the sprint.
+	- Make the the rules page and flow of the game more aesthetically pleasing.
-	- Communicate with team members on what I'm currently doing.
+	- Alow more time for research.
 	- Allow more time for merging and implementing team members code to work in sync with mine.
 - ** Abigail Barrientos **:
 	- For the next version I would have liked to have include social cues for the player to click the cards.
 Currently the user recives no prompt to click on the cards.
 It would be helpful to have a notification that tells them to click a card.